yamal-alm/test-remote-compilation/README.md

 # test-remote-compilation
-The purpose of this repository is to provide an example where some issue using Mirakle can be reproduced
+Example project where this issue can be reproduced: https://github.com/Adambl4/mirakle/issues/124